toverainc/willow-autocorrect/README.md

 Typesense uses "semantic search".

-Symantic search can recognize variations in language - it understands what you "mean".
+Semantic search can recognize variations in language - it understands what you "mean".
 So for example:

 - "Turn on the lights in eating room" matches "turn on dining room".
 - "turn on upstairs desk lamps" matches "turn on upstairs desk lights"

-Between distance matching and symantic search WAC can match some truly wild variations in commands/STT errors:
+Between distance matching and semantic search WAC can match some truly wild variations in commands/STT errors:

 - "turn-of lights and eating room." becomes 'turn on dining room lights.'
 - "turn-on lights in primary toilet" becomes "turn on lights in master bathroom"